mnvr/advent-of-code-2023/README.md

 -   `make read` – interactively run, reading input from stdin.
 -   `make run` – run on the actual input.
+-   `make test` – same as `make run`, but also print the latest expected answer.

 All of these are wrappers around the basic pattern of